 It is thought that overfeeding starchy ingredients, which are not digested in the small intestine but are fermented in the hind gut, may cause digestive disturbances which may lead to abnormal behaviour.
 Thus, increasing the hard feed will increase the problem.
 The energy in HorseHage comes mostly from digestible fibre, so is not likely to cause this problem when correctly introduced (see above).

-Although excess protein in the diet is broken down and used as energy, it is generally not protein which causes exuberant behaviour, but energy.
+Although excess protein in the diet is broken down and used as energy, it is generally not protein which causes exuberant behaviour.
 Protein is the “body building” part of the diet.
-The protein levels in HorseHage are carefully controlled, so that they do not exceed that which the horse can cope with.
 “Fizziness” occurs as a result of other components of the diet, together with temperament.
 HorseHage comes in four varieties, offering suitable options to meet your horse or pony’s protein requirements.

 Our HorseHage range comes in four different varieties offering different energy values, allowing you to choose the variety most suitable for your horse.View Range